-If you are looking for pure, safe arthritis pain products that work, follow this 'pain trio' link.
+If you are looking for pure, safe arthritis pain products that work, follow this 'pain trio' (scroll linked page for My Arthritis Story) link.
 You’ll be glad you did.
 And, you won’t need to worry about supplement recalls.

 1 ConsumerLab, Recalls and Warnings Posted March 17, 2017; FDA Finds Problems at 62% of Supplement Manufacturing Sites in U.S. and Abroad; Non Compliance percentages; login required.
 Accessed June 19, 2018. www.consumerlab.com/recall_detail.asp?recallid=14053

 2 Long, Josh, article; FDA Targets High-Risk Firms for Dietary Supplement GMP Reinspections, published Natural Products Insider June 20, 2016. www.naturalproductsinsider.com/blogs/insider-law/2016/06/fda-targets-high-risk-firms-for-dietary-supplemen.aspx

 3 Engle, Mary FTC and Tave, Steven FDA.
 Blog Dietary supplement concerns?
 Tell the FTC and FDA.
 Published by FDA Voice, July 25, 2017

 4 Weeks, Jennifer.
 Report: Dietary Supplements—Is regulation of the industry too lax?
 Published CQ Researcher, October 30, 2015 Vol 25 Issue 38 www.library.cqpress.com/cqresearcher/document.php?id=cqresrre2015103000